openthread/ot-docs/site/en/reference/cli/concepts/coap.md

    Done
    coap response from [fdde:ad00:beef:0:2780:9423:166c:1aac] with payload: 30
    ```
+   The last portion of the server `response` is the term
+   `with payload:`, followed
+   by all payload bytes in hexadecimal digit format.
-   The `with payload: 30` item in the response from the server indicates that
+   Therefore, in the example, `with payload: 30` indicates that
-   the current payload for the resource is set to sent 30 blocks of information.
+   the current payload for the resource is set to
+   one byte of payload information with a 0x30 hexadecimal value.
-   For more information about sending blocks of information and using the
-   `payload` option, refer to
+   For more information about using the `payload` option, refer to
    [coap post](https://openthread.io/reference/cli/commands#coap_post).

 1. You can modify the resource using the `put` command: